srmfx/Zicroram/README.md

 ## AUTHOR

-The program in here was sole developed by a single dev,
+The program in here was sole developed by one software dev; This program is the the final product of a 'Senior Capstone Project' that was developed for a Bachelor degree during time in University.

 get in contact with him on the email provided in the binary release of this program and also the one in here: